|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 Isaac answered the question.
 Be a man, he said, and your brothers will bow to you.

-One of the first things that became apparent to me in 1987 when I first lived in an all-Moslem East Jerusalem village was the segregated educational and public transportation systems.
+One of the first things that became apparent to me in 1987 when I first lived in an all-Moslem West Bank village was the segregated educational and public transportation systems.
 There was an Israeli bus station, centrally located, modern, clean and efficient.
 The Arab bus station was dimly lit and smelled like urine.

-I don’t intend to blame the government of Israel for these inequities.
-Much of the responsibility lies with the United Nations who built refugee camps for the Palestinians after the 1967 War for Independence, which turned out to be inadequate with inadequate budgets to maintain them they became squalor.
-But the interference of the U.S. State Department and outright extortion by the administration of George H.W.
-Bush and his Secretary of State James Baker against Israel to withhold loan guarantees from Israel unless it halted settlement in Judea-Samaria interfered with Israel's ability or inclination to assist Palestinian infrastructure.
+I dont intend to blame the government of Israel for these inequities.
+Much of the responsibility lies with the United Nations who built refugee camps for the Palestinians after the 1967 War for Independence, which turned out to be inadequate.

 A popular diddly that the smallest elementary school children in that West Bank village would sing as they would skip home from the bus stop could be translated, First there will be no Saturday and then there will be no Sunday.
 That sounds confusing until one realizes that Friday is the Moslem Holy Day.
 The mayor of this small village, who allowed me to live on his sons rooftop for several months, expressed it better than anyone Ive heard: Our kids are going to hell.

-Because Israel had failed to be the man by failing to integrate its school system, an ideology has been allowed to bud and sprout and ferment and rot the minds of a generation of Palestinian children with hatred and dreams of martyrdom as suicide bombers.
+Because Israel had failed to be the man by failing to integrate its school system, an ideology has been allowed to bud and sprout and ferment and rot the minds of a generation of Palestinians with hatred and dreams of martyrdom as suicide bombers.

-I was sent to the Moselm Palestinians in 1987 by God to deliver a message to about a dozen Palestinian men who would visit around some picnic tables where they would smoke water pipes outside a small grocery store adjacent to the mayors sons house.
+I was sent there in 1987 by God to deliver a message to about a dozen Palestinian men who would visit around some picnic tables where they would smoke water pipes outside a small grocery store adjacent to the mayors sons house.

-Later, as I was writing the Speech that Nobody Heard, I got the same sense Isaac must have had after speaking to Esau.
+Later, as I was writing the Speech that Nobody Heard in Madrid, I got the same sense that Isaac had after he had spoken to Esau.
 Now Esau harbored hatred toward Jacob.
 (Genesis 27:41a) The seeds of hatred sown by Esau millennia ago had come home to roost and words alone would have no effect.

 Maggid ben Yoseif